 How safe is PATCHS Translate?

 Because the translation function is provided by a third party, we cannot take responsibility for its accuracy nor indemnify its use - so it should be used at your own risk.
 Please see the End User License Agreement section 4.3 for more information.
-However, the accuracy and safety of all translations of fixed text within PATCHS has been checked by a professional human translation service (e.g. initial chatbot questions and safety warnings).
+However, the accuracy and safety of translations of fixed text within PATCHS has been checked by a professional human translation service (e.g. safety warnings at the beginning and end of the request process).

 How are spelling mistakes handled?